Contact Us

 Overview JA3 and JA4 are cryptographic fingerprinting techniques used to identify and analyze Transport Layer Security (TLS) client and server communications.
 These fingerprints help security teams detect malicious activities, including botnets, malware, and evasive threats that disguise themselves in encrypted traffic.
 What is JA3?
 JA3 is a method

 Web challenges or web-based verification methods are crucial in differentiating between human users and automated bots, particularly effective against layer 7 DDoS attacks involving numerous HTTP requests.
-Here are the common types of web challenges: Javascript: This challenge identifies legitimate browsers that support Javascript, which most bots c
+Here are the common types of web challenges: JavaScript: This challenge identifies legitimate browsers that support JavaScript, which most bots c